google/badwolf/docs/command_line_tool.md

 $ bw -h
 ```

-Keep in mind that all flags should be listed before you enter the command
+> Keep in mind that all flags should be listed before you enter the command
-you want to run.
+> you want to run.
+If you attempt to set the flags after the command they
+> will be be treated as arguments of it and, hence, they will not be
+> properly set and likely get unexpected results.

 ## Command: Version